orix-software/cardridge/README.md

 Build cardridge for telestrat and twilighte card (from source code) and push it in repo.orix.oric.org

+For Basic11, it require official XA version from linux distribution

+# Build
+make

 # Install in oricutron
 * Put kernel.rom in bank 7
 * Put basic_noram.rom in bank 6